go-easygen/easygen/README.md

 ## Author(s)

-Tong SUN, <suntong from cpan.org>.
+Tong SUN, suntong at/from cpan.org.

 All patches welcome.